danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 ![thoughtbot rails audit github issues](../images/thoughtbot-rails-audit-github-issues.jpg "thoughtbot rails audit github issues")

-Then I started with `severity: high` issues, then moved into the medium pile.
+With the issues organized and labelled on GitHub, I could shift from the audit work to the actual code improvements.
+I started with `severity: high` issues, then moved into the medium pile.
 Beyond that there's no schedule; I work one or two issues on a weekend when I have time.
 Because every finding is a labelled issue, I can drop in and out without losing context.

 ## Time Spent